SkillerRaptor/hyper_engine/README.md

  -   [vulkan](https://www.lunarg.com/vulkan-sdk/) Copyright (c), Khronos Group

 ## Contributing
 Pull requests are not welcome.
-This project is a learning project and will be only developed by myself.
+This project is a learning project and will be only developed by myself.<br>
-If you still would like to change something or gie some ideas, please open an issue first to discuss what you would like to change.
+If you still would like to change something or gie some ideas, please open an issue first to discuss what you would like to change.<br>
 The change will then reviewed and the feature will be implemented into the engine.

 ## License